dapr/docs/daprdocs/content/en/concepts/components-concept.md

 - [List of supported middleware components]({{< ref supported-middleware >}})
 - [Middleware implementations](https://github.com/dapr/components-contrib/tree/master/middleware)

-## Pluggable components

-Dapr allows for users to create their own self-hosted components called pluggable components.
-These are components that do not need to be written in Go, exist outside the Dapr runtime, and are able to "plug" into Dapr to utilize existing building block APIs.

-Where possible, donating components to the Dapr project and community is encouraged.

-However, pluggable components are ideal for scenarios where you want to create your own private component that will not be included into the Dapr project.
-For example:
-- Your component may be specific to your company or pose IP concerns, so it cannot be included in the Dapr component repo.
-- You want decouple your component updates from the Dapr release cycle.

-For more information read [Pluggable components overview]({{<ref "pluggable-components-overview">}})

 {{% alert title="Note" color="primary" %}}
 Since pluggable components are not required to be written in Go, they follow a different implementation process than built-in Dapr components.
 For more information on developing built-in components, read [developing new components](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md).